AlexKnyshov/TML/README.md

 **If too much memory is used, reduce batch size (down to 1 for the worst possible scenario).**

+Run `python train_and_predict.py` to get the help on other options available.

 ## Only feature extraction and training

 The training images are to be organized as in the `full workflow` section.
 To run the feature extraction and training, run: